 Horse Hoof trimming - Can you trim your horse’s hooves yourself?

-There are some crucial parts of a horse’s hoof that you should be aware of before beginning to trim them.
+Let’s explore some key parts of a horse’s hoof you should be aware of before you begin trimming.

 The Hoof Wall